algorithm-archivists/algorithm-archive/contents/bitlogic/bitlogic.md

 #### Logic gates
 In addition to the bitshift operations, there are a number of logical operations that can be performed on one or two bits together.
-These operations are called *gates*, and follow soemwhat straightforward logic.
+These operations are called *gates*, and follow somewhat straightforward logic.
 The *AND* gate, for example, reads in 2 bits and will only output a 1 value if both inputs are 1.
 This can be seen in the corresponding truth table:

 <p>